Human Trafficking and Child Abduction Forum

-The California Child Abduction Task Force, under the sponsorship of the California Emergency Management Agency (Cal EMA), is in an excellent position to take a statewide view of how child abductions are handled in California.
+The California Child Abduction Task Force, under the sponsorship of the Governor's Office of Emergency Services (Cal OES), is in an excellent position to take a statewide view of how child abductions are handled in California.
 Its members have hailed from as far north as Redding and as far south as San Diego.
 They represent federal, state, and local law enforcement and prosecutorial agencies, private, non–profit missing children’s agencies, and child protective services agencies.
 Their wide range of expertise and their shared perspectives on how to handle child abduction cases throughout the state provide the Task Force with an unparalleled vantage point from which to work.

 The mission of the California Child Abduction Task Force is to reduce the risk and incidence of child abduction and to increase the effectiveness of a multidisciplinary response by enhancing skills, knowledge, and awareness of child abduction.

 The California Child Abduction Task Force asks for your assistance in identifying resources and services currently being used and needed by those working in the child abduction (family and non-family) field.
 Please complete our brief survey by clicking the image below.

 An estimated 1,923 cases of family abductions and